wordtreefoundation/4-gram-study/README.md

     '>' ./output/{#}.t
 ```

-Even after this merge step, there will be over 100 files in the `round1` folder.
+Even after this merge step, there will be over 100 files in the `output` folder.
 We need 1 more reduction step (merge + sum) to get to a single file that represents all of the 4-grams in all of our pre-1830s books:

 ```
 $ cd output
 $ ../scripts/merge.sh *.t | ../scripts/sum-consecutive.sh > baseline.4grams.tallied
 ```

+The reason we needed to use `parallel` to do this in the step prior is because we can't fit all of the ~140,000 book filenames on a single line as arguments to `merge.sh`.
+Plus, it parallelizes the processing and makes things go a bit faster.

 Lastly, in order to reduce the size of this file & speed things up in future steps, we remove single-occurrence 4-grams from the file, and gzip it: